icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

 The following steps should be used to test the RDAP protocol section 1.13 of the RDAP_Technical_Implementation_Guide_2_1:

-1. Validate that the HTTP header "Access-Control-Allow-Origin: *" is included in the RDAP response.
+1. Test case [-20500](#id-testCase-20500){ #id-testCase-20500 }: Validate that the HTTP header "Access-Control-Allow-Origin: *" is included in the RDAP response.
 ``` json
 {
   "code": -20500,